 - enter into any transaction that is intended or designed to circumvent the laws of any country.

-The Company conducts audits to ensure suppliers are adhering to Company policies outlined in this statement.
+Audits and Certification The Company conducts audits to ensure suppliers are adhering to Company policies outlined in this statement.
 The Company also requires that all suppliers disclose any certifications the supplier has obtained.
 This helps the Company screen for suppliers that value environmentally and socially responsible business practices.
 As of March 2021, our Tier 1 third-party suppliers maintain the following certifications:

 |Certification||Description||% of Tier-1 Supplier Facilities certified(1)|